swharden/LJPcalc/README.md

 ### Download for Windows (64-bit): ~~[LJPcalc.zip]()~~

 > ⚠️ **This project is still early in development.** A download link for Windows will be added when development completes in March, 2020.
+Preview builds are in the [/dev/builds](/dev/builds) folder.

 ### Download for Linux and MacOS: [LJPconsole](src/LJPconsole)